absmach/magistrala/README.md

 Additionally, [@nmarcetic][nikola] and [@janko-isidorovic][janko] assured
-overall architecture and design, while [@manuio][manu] and [@darkodraskovic][darko] helped with crafting initial implementation and continiusly work on the project evolutions.
+overall architecture and design, while [@manuio][manu] and [@darkodraskovic][darko] helped with crafting initial implementation and continuously worked on the project evolutions.

 Besides them, Mainflux is constantly improved and actively developed by [@anovakovic01][alex], [@dusanb94][dusan], [@srados][sava],